Azure/BatchExplorer/docs/setup.md

     Make sure Node.js is [configured to use the Visual Studio Build Tools](https://github.com/nodejs/node-gyp#on-windows).

-    Next, ensure that long path support is enabled in the registry by running the following command:
+    Next, ensure that long path support is enabled in the registry by running the following command as administrator in a PowerShell console:

     ```shell
     New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" -Name "LongPathsEnabled" -Value 1 -PropertyType DWORD -Force